Polar pyramid tents

-Based on the design of tent used by Sir Robert Falcon Scott in the early twentieth century, the modern polar pyramid has been modified and enhanced with modern technology.
+Based on the design of tent used by Robert Falcon Scott in the early twentieth century, the modern polar pyramid has been modified and enhanced with modern technology.
 Collapsible in two sections for easy deployment, the tent is quick and easy to assemble and is the most frequently used of our tents.

 A modified version has been collaboratively designed by the AAD with our Australian supplier for subantarctic use, using waterproof fabric and a vestibule.
 These models have also been trialled by the NZ Antarctic programme and the British Antarctic Survey.